varjakm/Andmetehnika_projekt/README.md

-numpy - for mathemicals operations zipfile - to handle zip files matplotlib.pyplot and seaborn together for visualization '%pip install <library>' command will get the library downloaded and installed, currently commented out.
+numpy - for mathemicals operations zipfile - to handle zip files matplotlib.pyplot and seaborn together for visualization '%pip install <library>' command will get the library downloaded and installed, currently commented out
 4) We carried out additional visualization using Microsoft Power BI Desktop, Version: 2.117.984.0 64-bit (May 2023).
 We published the created dashboard into Web as embedded report, with following link: https://app.powerbi.com/view?r=eyJrIjoiMjk3N2YyMDktYmUwYS00MjdlLWFlODEtMzk0NGVkMGRiYjQwIiwidCI6IjM2YTc0ZjA4LTYwMDUtNDA5OS05ZTFjLTg1NDU5ZGFjMjEzZiIsImMiOjh9